Sometimes carriers include interest with a Insurance Claim Payments. To enter the interest amount, you have three options.

 - Receiving Claims: Reopen the claim and enter a By Procedure Insurance Claim Payments.
 Indicate the amount charged or credited to you by insurance.
 For charges (e.g. service charges), enter a negative number.

-- Enter the payment: Click Create Insurance Payment, then click OK.
+- Enter the payment: Click Batch or This Claim Only, then click OK.
 All patients on that check should be in the Attached to this Payment list, and the Payment Detail Amount should match the Total Payments amount.
 Click OK.

 The fake patient should have an account credit or balance.
 Do not make an adjustment; leave the balance as is.